Odd-One-Out: Anomaly Detection by Comparing with Neighbors: Experiments

-\textbf{Limitations.} Our benchmark and model also have a few limitations.
-Firstly, this work focuses solely on a limited set of anomalies that are common to manufacturing scenarios; potentially missing other anomalies in real-world scenarios.
-Since acquiring real damaged objects is expensive and difficult, our dataset primarily uses shapes of synthetic objects.
-Moreover, our model assumes that object instances are rigid and cannot handle articulations or deformations.
-It also assumes that objects are not touching or completely occluded in space.
-Moreover, a scene with mostly anomalies can be challenging for our model due to the lack of `normal' data points for comparison (except for fractures or cracks).
-Moreover, the performance is dependent on the anomalous region being captured in at least one view.
-Finally, in real-world scene testing, the noisy camera poses as well as the gap between synthetic and real-world environments may degrade the performance.
+\textbf{Limitations.} Our benchmark and model come with a few limitations.
+First, this work targets specific anomalies common in manufacturing, which may limit its applicability to other types of anomalies found in different settings.
+Given the challenges and cost of obtaining real damaged objects, our dataset primarily uses shapes of synthetic objects.
+Additionally, our model assumes rigid objects and does not account for articulations or deformations.
+It also relies on objects being not touching nor not fully occluded in the scene.
+Furthermore, when a scene contains mostly anomalies, the lack of regular instances for comparison (except in cases like fractures or cracks) can further complicate the detection.
+Finally, real-world scene testing may introduce factors like noisy camera poses and the gap between synthetic and real environments, which could impact the performance. \cref{fig:fail} illustrates some failure cases of our model.
+Most failure cases stem from obscure anomalies due to factors like low resolution, poor lighting, unresolved occlusions in cluttered scenes, limited multi-view images, or challenging objects (\eg transparent textures).